vira-romanko/Romanko_V_ChatApp/README.md

 # Cool Koala Chat App

 ## Share your thoughts
-This is an online real-time Chat Application.You can send messages to the large amount of people just like you would in the group chat.
-You can share your nickname or stay incognito.Why Koala?
-Because they are  awesome animals that suffered from massive Australian fire in Jan 2020.
+This is an online real-time Chat Application.
+You can send messages to the large amount of people just like you would in the group chat.
+You can share your nickname or stay incognito.
+Why Koala?
+Because they are  awesome animals that suffered from a massive Australian fire in Jan 2020.
 ## Log in
 To log in type your username and password.
 Log in credentials for test user:
-**Username**:Trevor
+ * **Username**:Trevor
-**Password**:123
+ * **Password**:123
 ![Image description](public/images/mockup_github_1.jpg)